y1yang0/opentelemetry-go-compile-instrumentation/README.md

 Highlights:

-- **🚀 Zero Runtime Overhead** - Instrumentation is baked into your binary at compile time
+- **Zero Runtime Overhead** - Instrumentation is baked into your binary at compile time
-- **🔧 Zero Code Changes** - Automatically instrument entire applications and dependencies
+- **Zero Code Changes** - Automatically instrument entire applications and dependencies
-- **📚 Third-Party Library Support** - Instrument libraries you don't control
+- **Third-Party Library Support** - Instrument libraries you don't control
-- **🎯 Complete Decoupling** - Keep your codebase free from instrumentation concerns
+- **Complete Decoupling** - Keep your codebase free from instrumentation concerns
-- **⚡ Flexible Deployment** - Integrate at development time or in your CI/CD pipeline
+- **Flexible Deployment** - Integrate at development time or in your CI/CD pipeline

 ## Quick Start